-- Developing the content of the curriculum and pastoral support to cover safeguarding issues including online bullying, sexting, child sexual exploitation (CSE), child criminal exploitation (CCE), gangs, youth generated images, female genital mutilation (FGM), preventing radicalisation, peer on peer abuse and anti- bullying. - Maintaining a College ethos which promotes a positive, supportive and secure environment, and which gives students a sense of being valued. - Maintaining an effective Positive Behaviour Policy with restorative practice at its centre. - Proactively ensuring that all students know the college code of conduct and expectations of behaviour, and that as members of our college community they are valued and will be supported to develop personal and social skills including positive behaviour and attitudes. - Taking all appropriate actions to address concerns about the welfare of a student, working to local policies and procedures in full working partnership with agencies including Kirklees Safeguarding Children's Partnership. - Promoting student health and safety. - Conducting a rigorus criminal convictions risk assessment process where applicants assessed as low or medium risk receive appropriate support to fully engage with their studies.
+- Developing the evidence based content of the curriculum and pastoral support to cover safeguarding issues including online bullying, sexting, child sexual exploitation (CSE), child criminal exploitation (CCE), gangs, youth generated images, female genital mutilation (FGM), preventing radicalisation, child on child abuse and anti- bullying. - Explaining that the law is in place to protect students rather than criminalise them, in relation to child-on-child sexual violence and sexual harassment.

+- Maintaining a College ethos which promotes a positive, supportive and secure environment, and which gives students a sense of being valued. - Supporting our students with protected characteristics and to take positive action, where proportionate, to deal with the disadvantages these students face. - Maintaining an effective Positive Behaviour Policy with restorative practice at its centre. - Proactively ensuring that all students know the college code of conduct and expectations of behaviour, and that as members of our college community they are valued and will be supported to develop personal and social skills including positive behaviour and attitudes. - Taking all appropriate actions to address concerns about the welfare of a student, working to local policies and procedures in full working partnership with agencies including Kirklees Safeguarding Children's Partnership. - Promoting student health and safety. - Conducting a rigorous criminal convictions risk assessment process where applicants assessed as low or medium risk receive appropriate support to fully engage with their studies. - Ensuring that procedures are in place to deal with allegations against teachers and other staff including volunteers (KCSiE 2022 Part Four) - Providing first aid where and when necessary and meeting the health needs of students with medical conditions. - Ensuring effective college campus security pastoral support across all sites.